HeinerEF/kirby-helpsection/README.md

           cheatsheet_item.txt
 ```

-After the copy you can edit the content of the help pages (add, change, move or delete every help page or change their content or title) while logged in to the Panel with the "**admin**" role (look at "*options: read*" and "*options: update*" of the blueprint file `site/plugins/heineref_helpsection/blueprints/docindex.yml`).
+After the copy you can edit the content of the help pages (add, change, move or delete every help page or change their content or title) while logged in to the Panel with the "**admin**" role (look at "*options: read*" and "*options: update*" of the blueprint file `site/plugins/heineref_helpsection/blueprints/docindex.yml` and the other blueprints of this Plugin).

 Edit the pages in the Panel at "**/helpsection**" (an *unlisted* page).